stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

     }

     public Matrix build() {
+        final Matrix result = matrix;
+        matrix = null;
-        return new Matrix(order, matrix);
+        return result;
     }
 }
 ```

 We add the following (not shown) to complete implementation of the matrix for the moment:

 - A `multiply()` operation to compose matrices.

 - Convenience helpers and constants for 4-order matrices (which is the most common use-case).

-- Helpers to populate a row or column with a given tuple.
+- Helpers to populate a row or column with a given `Tuple`.

 ### Perspective Projection